nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Demo in Bijli.md

 - Main component is a filled diamond shaped & purple in color
 - Instance of the component is a blank diamond
 - Components can be accessed from assets menu

+#### What you can & can't override
+- You can not override
+	- Size
+	- Position
+	- Rotation
+	- Constraints
+	- Layer Hierarchy
+	- Point and Bezier positions
+- You can override
+	- Colour & Fills
+	- Text (content and alignment)
+	- Styles
+	- Opacity
+	- Effects (drop shadows, blurs)
+	- Visibility (show/hide)